Fytex/H43-Serpent/README.md

 ## How this works internally

 When you inject the pen and click `run.bat` it checks if you have python3.8+ installed otherwise it installs for you.
 (It caches it in target's computer to avoid waiting with the Pen USB plugged)
-Then it copies the files to your Temp folder and creates a shortcut in your startup folder.
+Then it copies the files to their Temp folder and creates a shortcut in their Startup folder.
-Inside the program it is a discord bot with some comands for windows.
+The program runs a Discord bot which listens to your commands and applies them on their Windows computer.

 The bot auto-replicates itself in case it gets deleted by the target however killing the process won't make magic.
 The bot handles no internet connection correctly.